amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ### WebdriverIO-v5 boilerplate code with Jasmine BDD

 This repository contains a collection of sample webdriverIO (v5x) projects and libraries that demonstrate how to use the tool and develop automation script using the Jasmine BDD framework.
-It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
+It support ES6, ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
 It generate Spec, JUNIT, Allure reporters as well.

 ### Installation
-This project is tested on ***Node v8.10.0***.
-While earlier versions of node may be compatible, they have not been tested or verified.
+This project is tested on **Node v8.10.0** and above.
+While earlier versions of node may be compatible, but they have not been tested or verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
-JAVA is require to start `Selenium Server` nothing else.
+JAVA is require to start `Selenium Server` on your local environment nothing else.

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
 Recommended version is 8.10.0.
 OR  If you have nvm installed globally, you run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
 If you don't use nvm, be sure that you are using a compatible version.
 Further details on nvm can be found on the official [github page](https://github.com/creationix/nvm).
 MAC OSX users are best suited to install nvm with homebrew `brew install nvm`.